TheMCPCompany: Creating General-purpose Agents with Task-specific Tools: Experiments

 \subsection{Setup}

 We build our agent based on OpenHands' CodeAct agent~\citep{wang2024openhands}, with a slightly modified system prompt that instructs the LLM to use tools instead of the browser.
 See~\cref{sec:imp_details} for details.
 We then evaluate GPT-4.1, o3, GPT-5-mini, GPT-5, Sonnet-4, and Opus-4.1 on TheAgentCompany and Azure tasks~\citep{claude,openai}.
 We use OpenAI's text-embedding-3-large model to calculate the embeddings for the tool finder function~\citep{openai}.
 Unfortunately, because of incompatibility with OpenHands, we disable the thinking blocks for Opus-4.1.
-In our experiments with TheAgentCompany tasks, we use an earlier version of our Azure MCP server, with about 13,000 tools.
-However, it does not substantially impact our experiments since these tools are not needed for TheAgentCompany tasks.

 \paragraph{Evaluation} For TheAgentCompany tasks, we use the same evaluation metrics as~\citet{tac}.
 The score for each task consists of two parts.
 The obtained credit from evaluation checkpoints accounts for 50\% of the final score.
 The other 50\% is only assigned if the agent completes the task successfully.
 We also report the percentage of tasks completed successfully and the average steps and inference costs for each task.
 The inference costs are calculated based on the token usage for each task and prices published by LLM providers.
 Since there are many valid solution trajectories for Azure tasks, we only consider the successful completion for evaluation without partial credits.